stmty9/synology/pia_port_forward/README.md

-# Private Internet Access Next Gen Port Forwarding
+# PIA Next Gen Port Forwarding

 This is designed to grab the port and set the port in transmission.
 This could easily be adapted to work as a shell script as well.